WSU-kduncan/ceg3120-cicd-schuler6/README-CI.md

 1. In the GitHub repository, go to Settings -> Secrets and Variables -> Actions
 2. Click New repository secret

    - `DOCKER_USERNAME`:  DockerHub username
    - `DOCKER_TOKEN`:  DockerHub Personal Access Token

 ## Secrets Set for This Project

 - `DOCKER_USERNAME`: Used by GitHub Actions to authenticate with DockerHub
 - `DOCKER_TOKEN`: The token that gives GitHub Actions permission to push to the DockerHub repository

-- Configuring GitHub Secrets
-  - What secrets were set based on what info
-- Behavior of GitHub workflow
-  - what does it do and when
-  - what variables in workflow are custom to your project

 # Deployment